 I just played this song because I was in the mood.
 When I opened the video, I glanced at the comments.
 Predictably, a lot of salty guys (some trying to be more subtle than others) essentially blamed the narrator for not considering guys that she hypothetically frienzoned, obviously because they feel like they were friendzoned by girls they want to get with.

 This is what REALLY happens when a girl gives a guy who fits the friendzone profile a chance.
 I got asked out by this guy whose face I frankly wasn’t attracted to and who wasn’t my type for other reasons as well (not a pet person, atheist-ish… before I accidentally met him in real life, I actually first saw his online dating profile and after some scrutiny, passed him over for those 3 reasons combined).
-However when he started chatting me up, he reminded me of myself, enough that I felt like I was no longer the only person out there who could really get me.
-He made me feel like he appreciated my brain, he could be very attentive in the right ways in person, he encouraged me to develop healthier habits, he listened to my problems (even the craziest ones), etc. (In case guys who’ve liked me are reading this and are thinking, “But I could do that too,” I just want to point out that I was impressed by how he processed frustration and anger, among other things that are important considerations for me.)
+However when he started chatting me up, I got to know his personality and he reminded me of myself, enough that I felt like I was no longer the only person out there who could really get me.
+He made me feel like he appreciated my brain, he could be very attentive in the right ways in person, he encouraged me to develop healthier habits, he listened to my problems (even the craziest ones), etc. (In case guys who’ve liked me are reading this and are thinking, “But I could do that too,” I just want to point out that I was impressed by how he processed frustration, among other things that are also important considerations for me.)
 When we started dating on mutual terms, he acted patient and reassuring about my insecurities about hugs and things.
-But in the end, he made an ultimatum that I should be willing to do certain things with no strings attached or else he didn’t want to meet me any more.
+But in the end, he made an ultimatum that I should be willing to do certain things, with no strings attached, or else he didn’t want to meet me any more.
+(Man, and here I thought he respected me because I have principles and I keep them, but I guess he thought only academic principles need to be applied?)
 He justified it as “boys will be boys.”
-(In retrospect, I should have called him out with a line about his prefrontal cortex because that was a really lazy excuse for, “I actually just want a girl who’ll throw herself at me so that I can feel safe throwing myself at her.”)
+(In retrospect, I should have called him out with a line about his prefrontal cortex because that was a really lazy excuse for, “I actually just want a girl who’ll throw herself at me without me needing to risk anything at an emotional level.”)

 Before anyone assumes that I just mistook attraction for common interests, let me remind you that I wasn’t attracted to him.
 Almost everyone that’s met him has called him some shade of ugly (including “You could do better,” which is a euphemism that pertains to appearance, not character when used by someone who’s not actually familiar with the person they’re talking about).
 So, @ guys who mope about being in the friend zone, it’s not because girls are shallow.

-(And before anyone says makes some uneven yoke comment or says that religion should be an absolute dealbreaker, look, I don’t know what bubble you’re living in but a lot of single guys with “Christian” on their profile are no different from the other guys, and sometimes they’re worse because at least the other guys are sometimes honest and direct about what they really want instead of trying to sneak in creepy comments to try to gauge the girl’s reponse.)
+(And before any of my fellow Christians makes some uneven yoke comment or says that religion should be an absolute dealbreaker, look, I don’t know what bubble you’re living in but a lot of single guys with “Christian” on their profile are no different from the other guys.
+Often they’re worse because at least the other guys are sometimes honest and direct about what they really want instead of trying to sneak in creepy comments to try to gauge the girl’s response.)

 A guy can sit at his computer and tell himself that he’s a “good boy”, but when it’s his turn to be put to the test, he’ll find that he’s not an outlier.
-If he’s salty enough that his reaction to this song is “Well that’s because girls are stupidly throwing themselves at guys who are not me, woe is me sitting alone in the friend zone,” he’s also salty enough to demand more “proof” that a girl likes him.
+If he’s salty enough that his reaction to this song is “Well that’s because girls are stupidly throwing themselves at guys who are not me, woe is me sitting alone in the friend zone,” he’s also salty enough that when it comes down to it, he’ll demand more “proof” that a girl likes him.
 When it’s his turn, he’s going to think, “What is the point or the endgame if not the physical things?”

 More personal thoughts: I don’t even know any more if I dodged a bullet or messed up my one shot at getting someone who had what I was looking for (I mean, I know I shouldn’t blame myself nor compromise my principles but I can’t help knowing how things could have played out very differently).
 I do know it’s too late now because the guy had a total change of attitude as soon as he decided we weren’t going to work.
-That’s what really hurt, the abrupt change from admiring and interested tone to a patronizing and dismissive tone.
+That’s what really hurt, the abrupt change from the admiring and interested tone to a patronizing and dismissive tone.
 Knowing that it was unintentional and just the consequence of committing to his decision just made it worse.
 And I guess that’s a tell, proof that he was just an example of “so close yet so far” instead of actually being good enough.
 So maybe I dodged a bullet, it was just a tempting mirage, and maybe I also missed my shot because maybe a mirage is as close as I can expect.
-Maybe there isn’t any such thing as a guy who’s genuinely what I’m looking for, and I will have to content myself with being alone, and it’s just gonna take some time for me to re-accept emotionally the things I’ve always accepted intellectually.
+Maybe there isn’t any such thing as a guy who’s genuinely what I’m looking for, which is what I’d been thinking before I met him.